 The schedule pages for the eight pools have a URL with the following structure:

-The id is what selects which pool to show a schedule for.
-I took the effort to open all the schedules manually to take note of the names of each pool and its corresponding id, since we will need those in the script.
+, since we will need those in the script.
 We will also use an array with the names of the days of the week.
 We can scrape these names from the web pages, but since this is information that will never change we can simplify the script by incorporating the data as constants.

 Web scraping skeleton

 With the above information we can sketch out the structure of our scraping script.
-Let's call the script thprd.js:
+Let's call the script thprd.js

 We begin the script importing the two packages that we are going to use and defining the constants for the eight pools and the days of the week.

-Then we download the schedule web pages of each of the pools in a loop.
-For this we construct the URL of each pool schedule and send it to the request function.
+function.
 This is an asynchronous function that takes a callback as its second argument.
 If you are not very familiar with Javascript this may seem odd, but in this language asynchronous functions are very common.
-The request() function returns immediately, so it is likely that the eight request() calls will be issued almost simultaneously and will be processed concurrently by background threads.
+The request()

 When a request completes its callback function will be invoked with three arguments, an error code, a response object and the body of the response.
-Inside the callback we make sure there is no error and then we just send the body of the response into cheerio to create a DOM from it.
-When we reach this point we are ready to start scraping.
+Inside the callback we make sure there is no error and then we just send the body of the response into cheerio

 We will look at how to scrape this content later, for now we just print the name of the pool as a placeholder.
 If you run this first version of our script you'll get a surprise: